Never Forget: 9/11 Memorial Stair Climb at Lambeau Field

 Next year's 9/11 Stair Climb at Lambeau Field

-Nearly everyone I spoke with said they'll climb again and Pierce Manufacturing is already committed to hosting next year's 9/11 Memorial Stair Climb at Lambeau Field.
-Many firefighter climbers told me they were going to encourage more members from their department to participate in 2018.
+Nearly everyone I spoke with said they'll climb again and Pierce Manufacturing is already committed to hosting another 9/11 Memorial Stair Climb at Lambeau Field.
+Many firefighter climbers told me they were going to encourage more members from their department to participate in the future.

-Many civilians, like the 13 recruiters from TotalMed Staffing who climbed together, will return in 2018.
+Many civilians, like the 13 recruiters from TotalMed Staffing who climbed together, will return.

 "The climb gives light to what happened on 9/11," one of the recruiters told me after the climb.
 "We were affected in our own way.
 Climbing means everything to us."